Rasagnya07/POCKET_PAL/README.md

 - Open VS Code or Command Prompt
 - Go to your project directory: cd C:\Users\App\pocketpalSwing
-- Compile all files
+- Compile all files:
 javac *.java
-- Run the GUI
+- Run the GUI:
 java PocketPalSwing
 - The application window will open instantly.